FAQs for students returning to campus

 Your first point of contact is your HubX and dedicated CSO.

-If you are a current student and would like to book a meeting with a member of our support team, you can do so online or by contacting your CSO.
+If you are a current student and would like to book a meeting with a member of our support team, you can do so online or by contacting your CSO directly.

-- I’m a prospective student and planning to start studying in 2022.
+- I’m a prospective student and planning to start studying from academic year 2022/23.
 Who can I speak to?
 Read

 What support for students is available?

-Your HubX and CSOs are here to provide you with support whenever you need it.
+Your HubX and Customer Service Officers (CSOs) are here to provide you with support whenever you need it.
 There’s a variety of resources available to you and more information can be found here: